Red Sea Diving Vacations

 Once a sleepy village dependent on mineral mining for survival and income, Marsa Alam has been experiencing not as much a boom as a slow blossoming of Red Sea dive tourism of late.

 Ever since the construction of Marsa Alam International airport in 2001 at nearby Marsa Ghaleb, the town has steadily bloomed into a holiday resort destination, which is expected to rival Sharm el Sheikh and Hurghada in years to come.

-Located about 790 km south of Cairo and 300 km to the south of Hurghada, Marsa Alam boasts a virgin coastline that is home to some of the best coral reefs and marine life dive sites in the world.
+Located about 790 km south of Cairo and 300 km to the south of Hurghada, Marsa Alam boasts a virgin coastline that is home to some of the best coral reefs and marine life in the world.
 Being about 4 hours away from Hurghada and otherwise fairly remote, it is the ideal getaway for a relaxed and peaceful Red Sea scuba diving holiday retreat.

 • View a map of southern Red Sea

 The rest of this page contains information about:

 Have a look through our Frequently asked questions